In The Desert

 B F Goodrich All Terrain T/A

 We hope this helped with your tire decision.
-Don't hesitate to ask us about other brands, we've tried a lot of them!
+Don't hesitate to visit ExtremeTerrain.com for more in depth information on what tire would be best for you.
 Good luck...